Existence of minimizers for the SDRI model in $\mathbb{R}^n$: Wetting and dewetting regimes with mismatch strain: Mathematical setting and formulation of the main results

 \item[\rm(iv)] if $E\subset A$ is any connected component of $A$ with $\cH^{n-1}([\p^* E\cap\Sigma] \setminus J_u)=0,$ then $|E|\ge\omega_n \big(\frac{\bound_1n}{\lambda_0}\big)^n$ and $u=u_0+a$ in $E$ for some rigid displacement $a.$ \end{itemize} \end{theorem}

-\subsection{Generalization and extra results related to Literature models}
+\subsection{Generalization and extra results related to literature models}

-In this section we discuss some models related to the SDRI model for which the proofs of the main results above can be adapted, by also recovering as a byproduct of our analysis some results already available in the Literature.
+In this section we discuss some SDRI-type models to which the arguments used for the main results extend with only minor modifications.
+In doing so, we also recover a number of results previously established in the literature.

 First we consider more general elastic energy densities.